Polish, Czech governments sign deal on contested mine | DW | 04.02.2022

 "This deal undoubtedly brings advantages and benefits and results to communities affected [by Turow]," Czech Prime Minister said at a joint press conference with Morawiecki.

-As part of Thursday's deal Prague will withdraw the legal complaint in return for a compensation of €45 million for infrastructure upgrades and other environmental protections and pledges.
+As part of Thursday's deal, Prague will withdraw the legal complaint in return for compensation of €45 million for infrastructure upgrades and other environmental protections and pledges.

-Fiala said his country received guarantees that an underground barrier under construction would safeguarding water sources.
+Fiala said his country received guarantees that an underground barrier under construction would safeguard water sources.

 Oversight on the deal would last five years, he added.

-Environmental groups such as Greenpeace expressed doubt in the planned barrier's efficacy, however.
+Environmental groups such as Greenpeace expressed doubt over the planned barrier's efficacy, however.

 Meanwhile, the European Commission said on Thursday that the daily fines would continue to mount until the Czech Republic withdraws its case.